 Some of the things mentioned in articles from 2016 are, or were, true.
 But things are changing here.
 Russian banks have arrived.
-European businesses still do business here (I just bought a pair of ECCO shoes, and a Stetson hat).
+European businesses still do business here (I just bought a pair of ECCO shoes and a Stetson hat).
 People are faring well compared to 2014 and 2015.
-The Crimean peninsula has become a regular tourist area for Russians, and remains a vacation place for Ukrainians.
+The Crimean peninsula has become a regular tourist area for Russians, Ukrainians, and foreigners from other countries.

-I do not see a lot of effect caused by sanctions.
-I cannot use a VISA credit card issued outside of Russia, nor can I cannot eat at an American fast food restaurant.
+I do not see a lot of effects caused by sanctions.
+I cannot use a VISA credit card issued outside of Russia, and I cannot eat at an American fast food restaurant.
 There are no food shortages, and people are working seasonally – as it has always been under Ukraine.
 There are many people who wear traditional clothing, both Tatar and Ukrainian.
 Only Russian citizens can get free healthcare in Crimea, but anyone can get care.
+Ukrainian residents of Crimea even get healthcare at a reduced cost.
 The policy of “citizens only” applies in Ukraine, too.